codepath/web103_finalproject/milestones/milestone5.md

 ### 4. Reflecting on your web development journey so far, how have you grown since the beginning of the course?

-Parth: Good grasp over building a basic website from scratch, learnt a lot of backend development Drake (Thanh Nguyen) Do: Building a full-stack website from scratch, now I can do both back-end and front-end development.
+**Parth**: Good grasp over building a basic website from scratch, learnt a lot of backend development.

+**Drake (Thanh Nguyen) Do**: Building a full-stack website from scratch, now I can do both back-end and front-end development.

+**Chengtao Lin**: This course has significantly improved my teamwork skills.
+Working on web development projects taught me effective communication, task allocation based on strengths, and how to integrate our contributions.
+I learned the value of regular check-ins to align our goals and track progress, ultimately fostering a productive team dynamic.

 ### 5. Looking ahead, what are your goals related to web development, and what steps do you plan to take to achieve them?

-Parth: Work on more projects, with focus on scalable system design Drake (Thanh Nguyen) Do: My goal is having a wev development full-time job, then I want to sharpen my skills in more project.
+**Parth**: Work on more projects, with focus on scalable system design.

+**Drake (Thanh Nguyen) Do**: My goal is having a web development full-time job, then I want to sharpen my skills in more projects.

+**Chengtao Lin**: My goal is to secure an internship where I can apply my web development skills in real-world scenarios while continuing to improve.
+Additionally, I aim to participate in more hackathons to collaborate with others, exchange ideas, and learn from shared coding experiences.